Bashir Yusuf Ibrahim: Family life

 Bashir married his first wife in 1986, a few months before graduation, after meeting her a year earlier in the university.
 She succumbed to cancer after several years of treatment.
 His second marriage lasted four years.
 He has been happily married to his current wife since 1999.
-Bashir has seven children, with ages ranging from 26 years to 7 years old.
-His eldest child is an information security specialist at one of Nigeria's largest financial institutions.
+Bashir has seven children - two male, five female.

 Public service and professional career

 Bashir first took up formal employment in 1978, when he was employed as a senior information assistant at the Kano State Ministry of Information.
 In 1981, he joined the Kano State Television Corporation where he trained as news producer.
 In 1982, he was appointed Personal Assistant to the governor at the Research Unit of Kano State Government House.
-He served in this position for a year and returned to school after his boss, governor Abubakar Rimi lost his reelection.
+He served in this position for a year and returned to pursue further education after his boss, governor Abubakar Rimi lost his re-election.
 After graduation from university in 1986 he spent his national service year as Teaching Assistant on Public Policy and Foreign Policy where he handled final year students at the Department of Political Science in his alma mater, Bayero University, Kano.

 Upon completion of the mandatory one year national youth service, Bashir took up employment at the College of Arts and Science as a lecturer in Government.
 He held that job from 1987 to 1990, after which he became the Features Editor and subsequently Editor of The Nation on Sunday (now rested) in 1991.

 In January 1992, he was appointed the Director-General of the Jigawa State Government House and served in this capacity until early 1994.
 As Director-General, he was the Chief of Staff to the State Governor and the administrative head of the Government House.
-His principled stand against corruption, sound advice and impact on government policy in the young state earned him the governor's full confidence and a few uncomplimentary nicknames.
-It also strained some important relationships and earned him the ire of quite a number of close friends.
+His stance on corruption, advice, and impact on government policy in the young state earned him the governor's approval and a few uncomplimentary nicknames.

 By the time Bashir left Jigawa State Government House, the new state had become something of a model for other states created at the same time in 1991.
 Although the new military administrator had asked him to stay, Bashir politely declined and returned to Abuja where he established his own practice as public policy consultant at New Paradigm Consulting.
 One of his earliest projects was his preparation of the concept note for the First Lady's Family Support Programme and articulation of its education component.
 Later, he consulted for such highly regarded private and public entities such as Afri-Projects Consortium, Petroleum (Special) Trust Fund and Bureau of Public Enterprises, Nigeria's privatization agency under the management of Mallam Nasir El-Rufai where he was commissioned to advise on organization-wide remodeling and restructuring, rescaling of human resources and a new compensation structure for the new and energetic workforce.